StanleyGoldman/AzureServiceMeshClient/README.md

 - Using the preview ServiceFabricMesh preview apis generated from the Azure api documetation.
 - Modifying the Azure DevOps Docker example to include the downloaded agent directly in the docker image

+Once the Mesh gets create...
-Polls the Application and Service.
+- Polls the Application and Service.
-Polls the Container for logs.
+- Polls the Container for logs.

 ## Usage
 ```